Bambozie/Bambozie.github.io/_posts/2024-09-01-Cambridge Analytica scandal Unit 5.md

 title: Analysis of Inappropriate Use of Surveys for Data Harvesting
 subtitle: The Cambridge Analytica scandal Unit 5
 categories: Academic Work
-tags: [University of Essex, Academic Work, Unit 5]
+tags: [University of Essex, Academic Work, Unit 5, Research Methods and Professional Practice]
 ---

 ## Task: Analysis of Survey Misuse for Data Harvesting